 - 3.7.3.1 The Supervisory Committee approves the candidate's dissertation topic and plan at a "Dissertation Proposal Review."
 The Proposal is scheduled by the candidate and the candidate's Supervisory Committee Chair in coordination with the Ph.D.
-Program Director and the other Committee members.
+Program Coordinator and the other Committee members.
 The Proposal Defense will be scheduled after the student has received and addressed feedback from all committee members, and they have given written approval to move ahead with the defense.
 The student and Supervisory Committee Chair are responsible for ensuring that adequate time has been allowed to complete this review process prior to scheduling the defense.
-The candidate may schedule a room with the PhD program coordinator once the Committee and Director have agreed upon a date and time.
 Students anticipating scheduling a defense in the second half of the semester must allow greater time for review, due to increased faculty obligations. - 3.7.3.2 The Proposal Review will be open to other College students and faculty who must be notified of the Proposal Review at least two weeks in advance.
 A formal invitation will be sent from the Ph.D.
-Committee so the candidate must provide the Ph.D. office with the date, time, room number, and dissertation proposal title with enough advance notice to ensure that the 2-week deadline can be met.

-3.7.3.3 The candidate is responsible for delivering all required documents to members of the Supervisory Committee.
+Program Coordinator with the date, time, room number, and dissertation proposal title with enough advance notice to ensure that the 2-week deadline can be met. - 3.7.3.3 The candidate is responsible for delivering all required documents to members of the Supervisory Committee.
 The chair and committee members must receive a revised and polished version of the dissertation proposal at least four weeks before the proposal presentation and the Ph.D.
 Director should receive a copy at least two weeks in advance of the proposal presentation.
 This review copy is a fully revised and polished version of the proposal, having been vetted previously by each of the committee members.
 "Fully revised" means that the student has received feedback from each committee member, has addressed the feedback, and the committee members have read and approved the revisions.
 "Polished" means that the document needs no more than very minor copyediting.